jeremyomer/KidneyExchange.jl/README.md

 pkg> activate .
 julia> using KidneyExchange
 ```
-Using Revise will allow to modify the code and see the effect of these modifications directly.
+Using Revise will allow the user to modify the code and see the effect of these modifications directly.

 If you wish to use a commercial integer programming solver such as Gurobi or CPLEX, you need to have an active license and import the corresponding package.
 For instance:
  ```